Coração de Luto: History

-The autobiographical lyrics of the song describe Teixeirinha's sad childhood, and speak mainly of the tragic death of her mother, Ledurina Mateus, who, suffering from epilepsy, fainted over a fire, made by her to burn dry leaves and branches, dying burned in the courtyard of the house.
+The autobiographical lyrics of the song describe Teixeirinha's sad childhood, and speak mainly of the tragic death of his mother, Ledurina Mateus, who, suffering from epilepsy, fainted over a fire, made by her to burn dry leaves and branches, dying burned in the courtyard of the house.

-Teixeirinha composed the song in 1959, with the objective of showing the public what happened in his childhood, showing the importance of his mother in people's lives.
+Teixeirinha composed the song in 1959, with the objective of showing the public what happened in his childhood and also showing the importance of a mother in people's lives.

 Curiosities

-Because of the lyrics of this song, television presenter Flávio Cavalcanti said that Teixeirinha was making a success at his mother's expense, and renamed the song, pejoratively, Churrasquinho de Mãe.
+Because of the lyrics of this song, television presenter Flávio Cavalcanti said that Teixeirinha was making a success at his mother's expense, and renamed the song, pejoratively, Churrasquinho de Mãe ("Mother Barbecue").
 The problem is that this new name ended up sticking, and many even think that, in fact, the song is called Churrasquinho de Mãe.
 On Marília Gabriela's program, for example, the presenter asked the suffering composer: "What's this about barbecues ?"
 Afflicted by a violent attack of crying, Teixeirinha could barely manage to mumble an explanation for the dubious joke, while the interviewer cowered in shame on the famous sofa.

 Currently, the single "Coração de Luto" has sold exactly 25 million copies worldwide, being one of the most played songs in Europe in the 1960s, in 1977 Teixeirinha recorded a version with a new instrumental.